andigan/wall-collective/README.md

 - Uses node.js express framework.
 - Uses MongoDB for persistent storage of element styles.
 - Uses socket.io to share style changes with other clients in real time.
+- Uses jQuery sparingly.
+- Uses Interact.js for touchscreen rotating and resizing.

 ## Functionality

 - Upload images.
-- Delete images by dropping them on the toolbox.
+- Delete images by dropping them on the garbage can.
 - Use **_draggers_** to modify:
   - size
   - rotation